24 Singapore Laws that Tourists need to Know

 Singapore has some of the strictest anti-smoking and anti-vaping laws in the world.
 They are designed to protect the public from secondhand smoke and are enforced very seriously.
 For tourists, understanding these rules is essential to avoid large fines.

 To keep your trip trouble-free, be aware of two critical regulations.
 First, the No Duty-Free Rule: You must declare and pay tax on all tobacco products at the airport.
 Second, the 5-Metre Rule: You generally cannot smoke within 5 metres of a bus stop or building entrance.
 Ignorance of these zones can lead to fines starting at SGD$200.
-We’ve compiled the complete list of regulations to help you navigate the city without issues.

 B) Vaping & Shisha: A Zero-Tolerance Risk